editfmah/sharkorm/README.md

 Objects are committed immediately and are written to the store in an atomic fashion.
 They will become immediately queryable upon completion.

+###commitOptions (SRKCommitOptions)

+the commitOptions property is present in all SRKObjects, and allows the developer to control on an object-by-object basis how SharkORM behaves when asked to commit certain objects.

+The following properties are used to control the logic and add fine grain control:

+####postCommitBlock
+Called once a successful commit has completed
+####postRemoveBlock
+Called after an object has been removed from the data store
+####ignoreEntities
+Allows the developer to specify an array of child/related entities that will not be persisted when the parent object is commited.
+####commitChildObjects
+If set, then all child/related entitied will not automatically be commited too.
+####resetOptionsAfterCommit
+If set, then all defaults will be restored and all blocks cleared.
+####raiseErrors
+Defauted to TRUE, but if set to false then an errors generated are ignored and not raised with the delegate.
+Transactions will also not be failed.
+####triggerEvents
+Defaulted to TRUE, if set to false then events are no longer raised for insert,update,delete operations.

 ###Writing in Transactions
-For some batch storage situations, it may be better to batch a lot of writes into a single transaction, this will improve speed, but will also increase memory usage during that process as any event methods would have to be honoured during the commit.
-Transactions are setup as follows:
+For some batch storage situations, it may be better to batch a lot of writes into a single transaction, this will improve speed, and give you atomicity over the persistence to the data store.
+All changes to all objects will be rolled back upon any raised error within the block.
+Event triggers will be not be executed until successful completion of the transaction.

+You may manually fail a transaction by calling SRKFailTransaction() within the block, allowing developers to abort and rollback based on applicaiton logic.

 `Objective-C`
 ```objective-c